mokkalokka/RodentAttentionQuantifier-Public/readme.md

 * create tracklets (points) ->
 * read trackelts ->
 * fix identities ->
-* calculate angle from "observer" to "performer" ->
+* calculate angle from chose point to chosen point ->
 * plot angles and vectors used to calculate angles on top of video ->
 * pipeline done!